nbielak/studyguidenotes/JavaScript.md

 in he handle - check the source of element `event.target`

-if event happened insida na element that interests us, handle the event
+if event happened inside an element that interests us, handle the event

 simplifies initialization and saves memory
     no need to add many handlers